PilloFoundation/duvet/README.md

 ### Zod

 Zod is part of what makes kint so powerful.
-Zod has code-first schema definitions and a great ecosystem for converting [to other schema types](https://github.com/colinhacks/zod?tab=readme-ov-file#zod-to-x).
-We can leverage these pre-existing libraries to convert your endpoint definitions to OpenAPI specifications, JSON schemas and so much more.
-There exist many libaries which allow you to convert OpenAPI schemas to front-end code.
+Zod has code-first schema definitions, powerful validation and transformation tools, and has a great ecosystem for [converting to other schema types](https://github.com/colinhacks/zod?tab=readme-ov-file#zod-to-x).
+In the future, we will be able to leverage these pre-existing libraries to convert your endpoint definitions to OpenAPI specifications, JSON schemas and more.
+There already exist many libaries which allow you to convert OpenAPI schemas to front-end code as well.
+This will help NodeJS developers save a lot of redundant work.

 ### Express

 Kint is currently built on express, but we have plans to make it extensible and work with other frameworks later.
-In fact, the end goal is for Kint to become it's own http server and not depend on any libraries.
+In fact, the end goal is for Kint to become it's own http server.

 ## Getting Started

-Everything in Kint starts with the `KintApp` class.
-Instantiate this class to create a kint app.
-This object is what provides the method required to define your endpoints and build an express router using these definitions.
+Firstly, you'll need to install Kint.
+You'll also want to install `zod` and `express`.
+Run `yarn add express-kint zod express` or `npm install express-kint zod express`.

 ### Setting Up

-To get started, create a file called `app.ts` and instatiate the a kint app.
+To get started, create a file called `app.ts` and use the `KintApp` constructor to instatiate the kint app.
 The `KintApp` constructor takes in a single argument called context.
 This context object will be passed to all of your endpoints.
 Export both the app itself and the `defineExpressEndpoint` function.

 ```typescript